Canonical · Category Definition

 Category Declaration

-This document defines the technological category derived from the Existence-First principle.
+This document defines the category derived from the Existence-First principle.

 The category is referred to as: